-Fifth Street Management has been a prudent credit manager through many cycles, having invested over \$7 billion through its history generating a competitive cumulative internal rate of return with only a 1.09% cumulative total loss rate.
+Fifth Street Management has been a prudent credit manager through many cycles, having invested over \$7 billion through its history.
 Most recently, this has been demonstrated by Fifth Street Management's proactive decision to decrease leverage, rotate FSC out of energy and rotate into senior secured debt.
 When compared to its peer group, FSC has a higher proportion of senior secured debt (79% vs. 76%) and one of the lowest exposures to energy (1.8% vs. 7.6%).
-Since FSC's initial public offering on June 17, 2008, FSC's net asset value decline has been consistent with the 30.3% average for all externally managed publicly-traded business development companies that were public at that time.2
+Since FSC's initial public offering on June 17, 2008, FSC's net asset value decline has been consistent with the 30.3% average for all externally managed publicly-traded business development companies that were public at that time.